 "Fur the color of dead grass conceals a hard, scaly exoskeleton protecting this flesh-eater with few known predators.
 Its head is concealed by a split upper and lower jaw, and it is from between these that it keeps careful watch on prey through well protected sunken eyeholes."

-It doesn't look like a duck, act like a duck, or quack like a duck.
-But everyone around you insists it's a duck.
+It doesn't look like a duck, walk like a duck, or quack like a duck, but everyone around you insists it's a duck.

 Just as Speculative Fiction authors like to Call a Rabbit a "Smeerp", they also like to invent wild new creatures, give them the names of familiar animals, and plunk them down into their settings to run amok.
 The differences between the smeerps and their real-world counterparts can range from mild — such as "dogs" that have spiked backs and three tails in addition to all their normally canine traits — to extreme, such as bipedal, poison-spitting, frilled reptiles with saddles being referred to as "horses".